11x-dev/hint-button-bug/README.md

 ![Codesandbox preview](https://res.cloudinary.com/dxq77puhi/image/upload/v1748892947/Codesandbox_18888_preview_annotation_6_2_2025_jlkur4.png)

+***Adjusting Theme***

+You may want to change the default theme in CodeSandbox.
+Click the Gear icon ("Manage" when hovered) in the bottom left corner -> "Themes" -> "Color Theme"

 ***Coding Challenge***:

 The real repo uses a submodule that is located at: online-go.com, which includes another submodule at: online-go.com/submodules/goban.
 Due to limitations in this platform, submodules are not supported, so the code has been manually added.
 The main "online-go.com" submodule can be found at: https://github.com/online-go/online-go.com